aaronbloomfield/ics/hws/hw-hashing.md

 ### Additional Hints

 - You need to create a new `crc_16_type` result EACH time you compute the CRC value; you can't re-use it very easily.
 - Your program will be given 60 seconds to run when we grade it.
-This should be enough time for CRC16, but you may want to include the `-O2` compilation flag
+This should be enough time for CRC16, but you may want to include the `-O2` compilation flag.
 - During development, it may be easier to compute the CRC32 value because of the convenient `crc32` utility in Ubuntu (described above).
 Once you verify that your program is computing the hash properly, change it over to CRC16.
 (Note you need to change over to CRC16 *before* you search for collisions, or you will be searching a *long* time.)